 02-20-2021: I have successfully field tested a version of the intercom system that has the speaker box and intercom box taped together for convenience.
 Weight: 315 g.
 There is now only one cable that matters, which improves safety by reducing the opportunities for cables getting caught on things, and there is now no possibility of getting two cables mixed up when connecting the system.
 The photo gallery has been updated.

-The microphone capsule was reinforced around the base with epoxy.
+02-07-2021: Build details of microphone board: The plastic sheath around the microphone capsule was reinforced and waterproofed at the base with hot glue.
 Here is what the conductor side of the board looks like, to save you some time if you decide to build the project:

 The small holes are on 1/10" centers.
 The large holes are 9/10" apart.
 Sound reproduction quality is sensitive to the position of the mic capsule inside the mask.
 A previous build placed the mic slightly higher and had worse essing.